jeffhonghou/used_car_analysis/README.md

 - Remove outliers from 'price' column
 - Remove outliers from 'odometer' column
 #### Other columns
 - Based on domain knowledge, the 'manufacturer', 'model', 'condition','title_status', and 'transmission' will affect the price of used cars significantly.
-However, since there are too many unique values of 'model', here we only include the 'manufacturer','condition','title_status', and 'transmission' columns.
+However, since there are too many unique values of 'model' and 'region', here we only include the 'manufacturer', 'condition', 'cylinders', 'fuel', 'title_status', 'transmission','drive','type','paint_color',and 'state' columns.

 ### Modeling